VermeirJellen/PoloniexR/cran-comments.md

 ## R CMD check results

 Windows (local machine):
-R CMD check results
-Status: OK
-R CMD check results
+R CMD check results (Status: OK)

-0 errors 0 warnings 0 notes
+*	0 errors 0 warnings 0 notes

 rhub 4 runs: (initial runs)

-0 errors 0 warnings 1 note
+*	0 errors 0 warnings 1 note
+*	Note:
-*  checking dependencies in R code
+**checking dependencies in R code.
 Namespaces in Imports field not imported from:
-     jsonlite RApiDatetime zoo
+     jsonlite RApiDatetime zoo.
-     All declared Imports should be used.
+     All declared Imports should be used.**

-I assume these are build time dependencies since I always used "::" notation.
-I suppressed the note with namespace imports of the packages.
+My remark: I assume these are build time dependencies because I always used the "::" notation.
+To fix, I suppressed the note by using namespace imports of the packages.

 After suppression (submission):

-0 errors 0 warnings 0 notes
+*	0 errors 0 warnings 0 notes